nishantbatra4/Projects/README.md

-These are my coursework projects I've worked.
+These are my coursework projects I've worked on.
 Most of the Python files are in HTML format.
 Download/clone the files to look at the code and output.